DanDo385/solidity-edu/foundry/01-datatypes-and-storage/README.md

 - ✅ Gas benchmarking

 ## 🔍 Contract Walkthrough (Solution Highlights)

+### Enhanced Solution Files

+The solution files (`src/solution/DatatypesStorageSolution.sol`) have been enhanced with:

+1. **Computer Science Concepts**: Explanations of hash tables, dynamic arrays, memory management, and storage layout from first principles
+2. **Purpose Statements**: Clear descriptions of what each contract could be used for in real-world scenarios
+3. **Syntax Explanations**: Detailed comments explaining Solidity syntax and patterns
+4. **Cross-Project Connections**: References to how concepts from this project are used in later projects

+**Key Learning Approach**: The solution files are designed to reinforce learning by:
+- Explaining CS concepts that apply across all programming languages
+- Showing how storage patterns are fundamental to all Solidity contracts
+- Building connections to future projects (functions, events, tokens, etc.)

 - **State layout**: `number`, `owner`, `isActive`, and `data` sit in consecutive slots to make the 32-byte alignment rules tangible.
 The `message` string shows how dynamic types spill into extra slots, while `balances` and `users` reuse the mapping slot math introduced earlier.
 - **Events vs storage**: Every mutating function emits an event (e.g., `NumberUpdated`, `FundsDeposited`) to reinforce that history should live in logs while queryable state stays in storage (see Project 03).